clizzin/missionbit/getting-started-with-git/README.md

 $ git push --set-upstream origin master
 ```

 15) Wow.
-That was intense.
+That was intense!
 This was complicated because it was the first time getting set up.
 In the future, pushing and pulling will be simpler.
-Give yourself a pat on the back.
+Give yourself a pat on the back and a hug.
+You're awesome.